-The importance that MUFG places on the U.S. market remains unchanged, and we will continue to pursue growth strategies and streamline operations and systems in such region by focusing allocating resources to our wholesale Corporate and Investment Banking franchise through alliances among the bank, the trust bank and the securities firm under MUFG as well as the strategic alliance with Morgan Stanley.
+The importance that MUFG places on the U.S. market remains unchanged, and we will continue to pursue growth strategies and streamline operations and systems in such region by focusing allocating resources to our wholesale Corporate and Investment Banking franchise through alliances among the bank, allocation of management resources.
+In parallel, we are shifting from "quantitative growth" to "qualitative improvement" alongside with investigating potential investment in growth fields such as digital services, global asset management and investor services.

+the trust bank and the securities firm under MUFG as well as the strategic alliance with Morgan Stanley.